 Apart from the use of the test case mechanism in GLOs (see below), the English CPR does not make express provisions for the bringing of test cases on a general basis.
 However, test cases have been brought by agreement between claimants and defendants (as in the Office of Fair Trading's case on overdraft charges against major clearing banks) and/or by way of an application for a declaration by a typical claimant or a representative or government body.

 a.
 Competent Court

-There are no special rules on standing to bring a compensatory collective redress action under generalcollective redress mechanisms in England —normal legal capacity is sufficient.
-A declaration will be given only where it is likely to have a practical effect for the future conduct of the (applicant) parties or of other concerned persons (Roll Royce plc v Unite EWCA Civ 387 —admitting an application by a trade union on behalf of its members on the scope of their employment terms).
+There are no special rules on standing to bring a compensatory collective redress action under general collective redress mechanisms (GLO) in England —normal legal capacity is sufficient.
+A declaration will be given only where it is likely to have a practical effect for the future conduct of the (applicant) parties or of other concerned persons (Rolls Royce plc v Unite EWCA Civ 387 —admitting an application by a trade union on behalf of its members on the scope of their employment terms).

 c.
 Availability of Cross Border collective redress